ZedManul/souperior-2d-skeleton-modifications/addons/Souperior 2D Skeleton Modifications/README.txt

 Thanks for downloading my plugin :]

+/!\THIS README IS OUTDATED.
+A NEW, UP TO DATE README WILL BE ADDED NEXT COMMIT. /!\

 This has been reworked a bit since last time;
 The modification stack is now a separate node.
 I recommend putting it as a direct child of the Skeleton2D node.